8 Reasons Why You Should Eat Peppermint

 Although medicine has evolved through the years in ways we could not have imagined a thousand years ago, our roots still hold their ground.
 Herbs and plants used for treatments by our great grand mothers have benefits we cannot and should not ignore.
-This article is about peppermint (podina) and its benefits.
+This article is about Eat Peppermint (podina) and its benefits.

 Cold and Flu

 A research in University of Maryland Medical Center (2011) shows that peppermint thins mucous and causes breakdown of sputum: this helps in easy breathing during flu and helps relive its symptoms.

 High in menthone, menthol and menthyl acetate, peppermint oil can inhibit the bacterial virus and can stop the toxins emitted from the bacteria from causing any more damage to the body if the infection was already in process.